 Students wishing to pursue the concentration in Transportation Planning must apply for admission into the regular M.U.P. program.
 They will be able to apply for the concentration itself at the end of their first year of study.
 Only a limited number of students are admitted into the Transportation Planning concentration in any given year, on the basis of an internal competition.
 Criteria for selection include students’ performance so far in the program, in particular in transportation-related courses, their level of skill in transportation-related research methods, and the quality of their letter of application for admission into the concentration.

-Students may take courses at the 500-level or higher offered by any academic unit at McGill or another Montreal university that are helpful in developing in-depth knowledge of one or more subject areas in the field of planning, with the approval of the School.
-Frequent choices include courses in real-estate analysis, urban geography, sociology, anthropology, law, politics, and environmental science.
-Students must confirm that the elective course(s) they selected will be counted towards the M.U.P. degree prior to registration.
+Students may take up to six credits of coursework at the 500 or 600 level offered by any academic unit at McGill or another Montreal university, with the approval of the School, if they help students to develop an in-depth knowledge of one or more subject areas in the field of planning.
+Choices usually include courses in real-estate analysis, urban geography, sociology, anthropology, law, politics, and environmental science.
+Students must confirm prior to registration that the selected course(s) can be counted toward the M.U.P. degree.